-I have been involved in the helping profession for over 18 years, and in private practice since 2006.
-Three years ago, I began working with a new client who I quickly realized was suffering quite seriously from Obsessive Compulsive Disorder.
-It didn't take long for it to become clear to me that:
+I have been involved in the helping profession since 1996, and in private practice since 2006.
+In 2013, I began working with a new client who I quickly realized was suffering quite seriously from Obsessive Compulsive Disorder.
+It didn't take long for me to discover that:

 OCD is unlike other forms of anxiety